 We enjoy praying together, and in doing so we invite Jesus into our lives and our school.
 Every day, we start and end the day with a prayer in class, and we pray together as a school before we eat at lunchtimes.
 Every child is given the opportunity to pray by giving praise and thanks to God using traditional prayers of the Catholic Church and other sources of prayer that enable this to take place.
 We gather for collective worship in assemblies every day and in every moment of these we are talking with God.
 Amongst other things, one assembly each week will focus on: Sunday’s gospel reading; our Value of the Month (more on this later); celebrating success within the school.
 On special occasions, holy days and feast days, we celebrate liturgies or masses together, often at our parish church next door, St Edmund’s.
 We encourage the children to nurture a relationship with God through words, symbols, song, gestures and silence.

-The children follow a programme of Gospel Values, one each month, in order to find out how we are asked to live in a community of God’s children.
+The children follow a programme of Gospel Values, in order to find out how we are asked to live in a community of God’s children.
 These values highlight tolerance and understanding of others both in our local community as well as in the wider world.
 They are introduced in school assemblies and then further explored in class curriculum time and collective worship.
-The following table shows which values are covered for each of the months of the year (apart from August).
-They are organised on a two year cycle.
+The weekly Gospel Values are delivered each week through our engaging Ten Ten resource, they are actively involved in delivering elements of the assembly through readings, prayer, drama and singing.

 Through the teaching and learning of RE we develop the children’s ability to reflect upon and explore the beliefs, values and ways of life of the Catholic faith and other faith traditions.
 The school follows the Diocesan Primary Religious Education Curriculum which is based on the national ‘Curriculum Directory for Catholic Schools’.
 The scheme broadly follows the liturgical year and includes topics on the Sacraments, the Universal Church, the Bible etc. Within the scheme, the children learn about the beliefs and the teachings of the Church and about the celebration and ritual of worship.
 They investigate how faith is reflected in the social practices and moral decisions of life.
 They learn to talk about their own experiences and feelings, and to respect those of others.
 They are encouraged to engage with questions of meaning and purpose, questions that are sometimes difficult to answer.